disneystreaming/smithy4s/modules/docs/src/03-protocols/02-simple-rest-json/04-docs.md

 }
 ```

-In addition, the http4s-swagger module provides a one liner function to serve swagger-ui using that view.
+The `smithy4s-http4s-swagger` module provides a one liner function to serve swagger-ui using that generated openapi view.
 By default, the documentation is routed under the `/docs` path.

 In `build.sbt`